ChikaEQVR/CFG-Assignments/assignment_4/README.md

 #### Files to run:
 - `config.py`:
-This file is used to connect with MySQL database with credential from `.env`
+This file is used to connect with MySQL database with credentials from `.env`

 - `db_utils.py`:
 This file is used to interact with MySQL creating helper functions to use in `app.py`.